huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_throttling_policy_associate.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region where the API instance and throttling policy are located.
+* `region` - (Optional, String, ForceNew) Specifies the region where the dedicated instance and the throttling policy are located.
   If omitted, the provider-level region will be used.
 Changing this will create a new resource.

-* `instance_id` - (Required, String, ForceNew) Specifies the ID of the APIG dedicated instance to which the APIs and the throttling policy belongs.
+* `instance_id` - (Required, String, ForceNew) Specifies the ID of the dedicated instance to which the APIs and the throttling policy belongs.
   Changing this will create a new resource.

-* `policy_id` - (Required, String, ForceNew) Specifies the ID of the API group to which the API response belongs to.
+* `policy_id` - (Required, String, ForceNew) Specifies the ID of the throttling policy.
   Changing this will create a new resource.

-* `publish_ids` - (Required, List) Specifies the publish ID corresponding to the API bound by the throttling policy.
+* `publish_ids` - (Required, List) Specifies the publish IDs corresponding to the APIs bound by the throttling policy.

 ## Attributes Reference